By Bill Kovarik

-The USGS official didn’t get that question very often because, in our naivete, the journalists thought that the Middle East had two thirds of ALL of the world’s oil.
+The USGS official didn’t get that question very often because the journalists thought that the Middle East had two thirds of ALL of the world’s oil.
 The Department of Energy and the oil industries all said so.
-From Mother Jones to the New York Times to Fox News, from the 1970s to just last year, everyone writing news or dealing with public policy seemed to believe that the world’s supply of future oil would necessarily gravitate around the Middle East — at least, until oil peaked.
-Then there would hardly be any left at all.
+From Mother Jones to the New York Times to Fox News, from the 1970s to just last year, everyone writing news or dealing with public policy seemed to believe that the world’s supply of future oil would necessarily gravitate around the Middle East.
+It was “The” Prize.

 So our entire energy policy from the 2oth century through to about 2012 was based on one simple technological misrepresentation.
-And I think it deserves a place of honor in the great and crowded museum of misdirections, mendacities and public relations.
+This deserves a place of honor in the great and crowded museum of misdirections, mendacities and public relations triumphs.

 The glass of beer analogy

 A few years ago, Dr. Colin Campbell of the Association for the Study of Peak Oil used this analogy:”Understanding [oil] depletion is simple.
 Think of an Irish pub.
 The glass starts full and ends empty.
 There are only so many more drinks to closing time.
 It’s the same with oil.
 We have to find the bar before we can drink what’s in it.”